 1 tablespoon cornstarch

-4 ounces Cabot Alpine Cheddar, Cabot Sharp Cheddar, Cabot Extra Sharp Cheddar or Cabot Seriously Sharp Cheddar, grated (about 1 cup)
+4 ounces Cabot Alpine Cheddar, Sharp Cheddar, Extra Sharp Cheddar or Seriously Sharp Cheddar, grated (about 1 cup)

 ½ teaspoon Dijon mustard

-COOK pasta according to package directions In a large pot of boiling salted water, about 7 minutes.
+COOK the pasta of your choice in a large pot of boiling salted water, about 7 minutes, or per package directions.

-SIMMER milk over medium heat,in medium saucepan, stirring often so it doesn't scorch on bottom of pan.
+SIMMER the milk in a medium saucepan over medium heat until it just begins to bubble on the edges.
+Stir often so it doesn’t scorch on bottom of pan.

-DISSOLVE cornstarch in water; stir into milk in small cup or bowl.
-Continue stirring until sauce is simmering and slightly thickened.
+DISSOLVE the cornstarch in the water in a small cup or bowl and add to the warm milk in the saucepan.
+Stir continuously until sauce is simmering and slightly thickened.
 Remove from heat.
-Add cheese, mustard and salt, stirring well.

 To see more Farmers’ Legacy Recipes click here.